-We have opened a space for prayer, meditation or quiet reflection for students, faculty and staff of all faiths.
+We have opened a space for prayer, meditation, calming sensory overload, or quiet reflection for students, faculty and staff of all faiths and abilities.

-Room 408 is available for quiet contemplation, meditation, reflection, or prayer.
+Room 408 is available for quiet contemplation, meditation, calming sensory overload, reflection, or prayer.
 Silence is valued in this space.

 Have you used this space?
 Tell us about your experience via our short online survey.